AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/storage_bus.md

 ## Settings

 *   The bus can be partitioned (filtered) to what is currently in the adjacent inventory
-*   The network can be disallowed or allowed to see items in the adjacent inventory that the bus cannot extract (for example, a storage bus cannot extract items from the middle input slot of an <ItemLink id="inscriber" />)
+*   The network can be disallowed or allowed to see items in the adjacent inventory that the bus cannot extract.
+    For example, a storage bus cannot extract items from the middle input slot of an <ItemLink id="inscriber" />.
 *   The bus can filter on both insertion and extraction or just insertion
-*   The bus can be bi-directional, insert-only, or extract-only
+*   The bus can be bidirectional, insert-only, or extract-only

 ## Upgrades